jayposs/bobb/info/description.md

 ### Motivation
 Need for small, simple document style database that works easily with Go.
 Has feature set that includes common database operations such as queries with indexes.

+### Disclaimer
+I suspect their are uncovered problems and possibly design issues due to my ignorance.
+Hopefully others will give bobb a spin and help to move it forward.

+Thanks,
+Jay